floodyberry/chacha-opt/README.md

    Declares a function named `name`
 * `FN_EXT` name, args, xmmused

    Declares a function named `name`, which takes `args` args and uses `xmmused` xmm registers.
-This is only intended for 64 bit functions because arguments need to be translated for Win64 and xmm6..15 have to be preserved if they are used. args can be 0 to 6, more than 6 arguments are currently not handled.
+This is only available for x86-64 because arguments need to be translated for Win64 and xmm6..15 have to be preserved if they are used. args can be 0 to 6, more than 6 arguments are currently not handled.
 * `FN_END` name

    Declares the end of function `name`.
 Currently only used when compiling to ELF object format to tag the type and size of the function.